If You Like Brie or Need a Brie Substitute, Try These Cheeses Next

-Named after a kindly local landlord in the colonial era, St. Stephen is an award-winning triple-cream cheese made in New York's Hudson valley.
+Named after a kindly local landlord in the colonial era, St. Stephen is an award-winning triple-cream cheese made by Four Fat Foul in New York's Hudson Valley.
 It's buttery, milky, and exactly what you're looking for when a Brie craving hits.
 In fact, it may even be better than your average Brie.
 Don't tell the French!

-This beautiful little double-cream from southern Georgia is an award-winning American brie-style cheese made from pasture-fed Jersey cows.
+This beautiful little double-cream from southern Georgia's Sweet Grass Dairy is an award-winning American Brie-style cheese made from pasture-fed Jersey cows.
 It's silky, creamy, and has delightful notes of buttered popcorn, especially when it's on the younger side.

 Nettle Meadow Kunik

-Luxurious Kunik is a triple-cream cheese comprised of 75 percent goat's milk and 25 percent Jersey cow cream.
+Luxurious Nettle Meadow Kunik is a triple-cream cheese comprised of 75 percent goat's milk and 25 percent Jersey cow cream.
 The animals eat a diet of hay, grains, wild herbs, raspberry leaves, and other treats, resulting in delicate, buttery herbaceousness.
-It's a real crowd pleaser (your goat-cheese-hating friends will be instantly converted), plus the owners run an animal sanctuary, so you can feel especially good about enjoying it.
+It's a real crowd-pleaser (your goat-cheese-hating friends will be instantly converted), plus the owners run an animal sanctuary, so you can feel especially good about enjoying it.

-Brie Fermier is made with cultures that mimic the flavors of the robust, unpasteurized bries that you'd find in France.
+Brie Fermier is made with cultures that mimic the flavors of the robust, unpasteurized Brie that you'd find in France ("fermier" means farmer in French).
 On the nose, you'll get garlic, onions, a bit of barnyard, and some roasted broccoli notes.
 On the palate, it's just broccoli cheese soup in cheese form.
 Prepare to be delighted.

 Jasper Hill Harbison

-If you follow any cheese mongers on social media, you've likely already seen Harbison a time or two.
+If you follow any cheesemongers on social media, you've likely already seen Harbison from Jasper Hill Farm a time or two.
 It's a cult favorite among those in the cheese industry and once you taste it, you'll understand why.
 It's buttery and creamy, but also has notes of sautéed wild mushroom, forest floor, and Dijon mustard.
 The spruce bark wrap imparts a woodsy flavor and holds its shape, even at its most oozy.
 Slice off the top rind and serve at your next party with potato chips for dipping.
 You can thank us later.